Robert-Nickel/scala-texas-holdem/README.md

 *The coverage relates to the [Scala 2 version](https://github.com/Robert-Nickel/scala-texas-holdem/tree/scala2.13) of the project*

+## Overview
+A CLI version of Texas Holdem using **Scala 3** for the course "Reactive Programming" at HTWG WS20/21.

 ## Table of contents
 - **Functional**
   - How to play